NachoxMacho/homelab-template/talos/README.md

 [Talos instructions available here](https://www.talos.dev/v1.8/talos-guides/install/virtualized-platforms/proxmox/#create-control-plane-node)

 Run the following command to apply the configuration file to the control plane VM.
-Start with a single node at first, and once you have completed this section you can add additional nodes.
+Start with a single control plane node at first, and once you have completed bootstrapping the cluster you can add additional nodes.

 ```bash
 talosctl apply-config --nodes <IP-of-control-plane-VM> --file tmp/control-plane.yaml --insecure